Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 By air, there are flights to British and overseas destinations from Hurn, 3.5 miles NE of town, on the Christchurch boundary.
 This is now officially Bournemouth International Airport, a somewhat grandiose name initially, which it has grown into since the original prefab huts were replaced by modern terminal buildings.

 British Airways began here as Imperial Airways (later BOAC), switching from flying boats postwar to land-based aircraft out of Hurn, which had been an RAF Battle-of-Britain fighter base.
-Bournemouth International Airport actually has a longer runway than Southampton Airport, 22 miles away.
-Unfortunately, unlike Soton AP [40 minutes by rail from Bmth], it is nowhere near a rail station, is often beset by traffic tailbacks on the narrow access roads, and the pickup/dropoff charge is a regular irritation to users (even taxis have to pay it).
-There is however now an airport bus service from the town centre daytimes.
+Bournemouth International Airport actually has a longer runway than Southampton Airport, 22 miles away, and Ryanair flies to Mediterranean and other EU destinations from here.
+Unfortunately, unlike Soton AP [40 minutes by rail from B'mth], it is nowhere near a rail station, is often beset by traffic tailbacks on the narrow access roads, and the pickup/dropoff charge is a regular irritation to users (even taxis have to pay it).
+There is however now an airport bus [Yellow Buses service B1] from the town centre daytimes.

-Rail Links: the rail line in and out is the South Western Main Line from London Waterloo to Weymouth, via Southampton [40 minutes away] and the New Forest - see SW Trains graphic opposite for stations en route.
-Christchurch's station is half a mile north of downtown, Pokesdown is at the east end of Boscombe and Bournemouth Central is at the Travel Interchange a mile northeast of the town square.
-The line continues westward through Poole, stopping at Branksome and [Lower] Parkstone and finally downtown Poole, then westward on to the county town of Dorchester.
+Rail Links: the rail line in and out is the 143-mile (230 km) South Western Main Line from London Waterloo to Weymouth, via Southampton [40 minutes away] and the New Forest - see graphic opposite for stations en route.
+The regional franchise holder changed in autumn 2017 from SW Trains to First MTR South Western Limited.
+Christchurch's station is half a mile north of downtown, Pokesdown station is at the east end of Boscombe and Bournemouth Central is at the Travel Interchange a mile northeast of the town square.
+The line continues westward through Poole, stopping at Branksome and Ashley X in [Lower] Parkstone and downtown Poole, and from there westward on to the county town of Dorchester.

 There are some cycle lanes, including

-one along the promenade [10mph speed limit, enforced by speed cameras] during certain dates and
+one along the promenade [10mph speed limit, supposedly enforced by speed cameras] during certain

-times, and one along the Central Gardens west-side footpath, which extends NW almost to Branksome
+dates and times, and one along the Central Gardens west-side footpath, which extends NW almost

-Station.
-Cyclists of course also use the various pedestrian precincts, regardless of whether
+to Branksome Station.
+Cyclists of course also use the various pedestrian precincts, regardless

-this is prohibited.
-There is also a landtrain service along sections of the seafront and up into
+of whether this is prohibited.
+There is also a landtrain service along sections of the seafront

 The Central Gardens are a key N-S access route with walking and cycling routes.

-potential 'digital hub' to the main travel hub (the Travel Interchange) is at Lansdowne, which
+The closest potential 'digital hub' to the main travel hub (the Travel Interchange) is at Lansdowne,

-is perhaps a 10 min walk away SW, down Holdenhurst Rd.
-Lansdowne or The Lansdowne, as it's also
+which is perhaps a 10 min walk away SW, down Holdenhurst Rd.
+Lansdowne or The Lansdowne, as it's

-known, being the site of the local FE college (It just calls itself The College) and some university
+also known, being the site of the local FE college (it just calls itself The College) and some

-outbuildings, has led to various youth-oriented pubs, clubs and restaurants flourishing in Holdenhurst
+university outbuildings, has led to various youth-oriented pubs, clubs and restaurants flourishing

-Rd and the top stretch of Old Christchurch Rd.
-After WW2, a planner argued that The Lansdowne would
+in Holdenhurst Rd and the top stretch of Old Christchurch Rd.
+After WW2, a planner argued that

 and cyclists struggle with vehicle dominance'.)
 And there are almost no parking facilities in the